Overview

 input intervals.

-A helper tactic interval_intro e
+A helper tactic interval_intro e is also available.
+Instead

 of proving the current goal, it computes an enclosure of the expression

-passed as argument and it introduces the resulting
+e passed as argument and it introduces the resulting

 inequalities into the proof context.
 If only one bound is needed, the

-can be passed to the
+keywords lower and upper can be passed to the

 tactic, so that it does not perform useless computations.
 For

-example, interval_intro e lower
+example, interval_intro e lower introduces only the

-inequality corresponding to the lower bound of e
+inequality corresponding to the lower bound of e in the

-tactic uses a fresh name for the
+context.
+The interval_intro tactic uses a fresh name for the

-generated inequalities, unless one uses as
+generated inequalities, unless one uses as followed by an

 intro pattern.

-tactic is a specialized version
+The integral tactic is a specialized version

-that can be used when the target enclosure
+of interval that can be used when the target enclosure

 involves an expression containing an integral.
 Such an integral should be expressed

-; its bounds should be constant; and its integrand
+using RInt; its bounds should be constant; and its integrand

 should be an expression containing only constant leaves except for the